 1. Approved claims including administration fees and provincial taxes.

-These are the claims, where National HealthClaim has already reviewed the receipts and approved the expenses.
+These are the claims National HealthClaim has reviewed and approved.

 2. Submitted claims including administration fees